stfxecutables/model_variance/drafts/details.md

 a random pairing of classification runs can be expected to disagree on.
 I.e. a mean global EC of 0.2 means that we expect two classifier predictions to disagree on about 20% of test samples.
 Presumably, with enough repetitions, we expect the mean EC to converge to 1 minus the mean accuracy.
+I have in fact observed this convergence in other experiments.